 The bad news is that you have to subscribe to Pretty Litter.
 You can choose your number of cats and select your plan.

-You can unsubscribe if the litter isn’t up to the standard or your cat doesn’t like it and get a full refund.
-It’s also possible to cancel anytime.
+You can unsubscribe if the litter isn’t up to standard or your cat doesn’t like it and get a full refund.
+It’s also possible to cancel at any time.

 Benefits of Using Flushable Cat Litter

-You’re probably wondering if it’s worth switching traditional clay litter with biodegradable one.
+You’re probably wondering if it’s worth switching out traditional clay litter with a biodegradable one.
 So, let’s talk about the main benefits of flushable litter.

 #1 It’s Eco-Friendly

-Imagine how many indoor cats exist worldwide and how much litter gets thrown into the landfill every day.
+Imagine how many indoor cats exist worldwide and how much litter gets thrown into landfills every day.

 Clay litter isn’t biodegradable, so the negative impact on the environment is vast, especially when you throw it out in plastic bags.